Salmela/Quicktionary/docs/quicktionary_classes.md

 ## 1.0.
 Main
 The main class that processes the command line arguments and starts up the MainWindow.

+## 1.1/2.
+Application
+Move all the communication of the gui to this class and leave only gui specific stuff to the MainWindow.

 ## 1.1.
 MainWindow
 The main window that communicates with backend and passes the results from backend to it’s components.
+Rename the class to just Window.

 ## 1.2.
 SearchBox
 The text field at the header of the window.